 The occasional leaf that falls from a tree during periods of active growth is not a cause for concern.
-However, when the ground beneath a tree becomes covered with fallen leaves, especially in the spring following a period of high or gusty winds, then there is probably an insect at work.
+However, when the ground beneath a tree becomes covered with fallen leaves, then there is probably an insect at work.
 In fact, there are two insects whose eating habits cause leaf drop.

 Maple Petiole Borer

 The preferred host of the maple petiole borer is the sugar maple and occasionally the Norway maple.
 The larva of this small wasp bores into the leaf stems (petioles) in mid-spring, and lays its eggs near the leaf blades.
 The white grubs that hatch will tunnel inside the leaf stem for 2-3 weeks, weaken the stem, and cause the leaf to drop to the ground.
 Infestations of petiole borers are not predictable and spray application control methods are difficult to time.
 However, since the health of the tree is not affected by the leaf drop, chemical controls are not necessary.